pulumi/docs/content/blog/migrating-a-cloud-application-to-kubernetes/index.md

 CMD [ "/database/startDatabase.sh" ]
 ```

-Our setup doesn't require any files, and so the only thing we need to put in the `database` folder is the `startDatabase.sh` script that launches it.
+Our setup doesn't require any files, and so the only thing we need to put in the `database` folder is a `startDatabase.sh` script that launches the database, configures users, and creates a table.

 ```bash
 #!/bin/bash
 set -exu
 FILE=/persistentVolume/postgresqlDb/postgresql.conf
 chown postgres:postgres /persistentVolume

 if test -f "$FILE"; then